kjurdzinski/chimera_dbOTU_pipeline/README.md

 ### Acknowledgements

-This pipeline has been heavily inspired by John Sundh's work: https://github.com/johnne/ASV-clustering
+This pipeline has been heavily inspired by John Sundh's work: https://github.com/johnne/ASV-clustering I also used some of his work.\

+This pipeline would obviously also not be possible without the developers of UCHIME v1 and dbOTU v3